Private Student Loans

 Instead of asking "How much can I apply for?" consider how much you really need.
 The answer to this questions is going to be different for each student based on your cost to attend NDSU (tuition, room and board, books, etc.) and the financial aid you are already receiving.
 Students should only borrow what is necessary to cover college costs.
 There is a maximum amount students are allowed to apply for; below are the steps to determine what the maximum private loan amount is for the academic year (fall/spring) and summer semester.

-Click on Financial Aid Summary on the lower left side of the page.
+- Click Need Summary on the left side bar

-Subtract Total Aid from Estimated Financial Aid Budget to determine the maximum private loan amount you are eligible to borrow for either the Academic Year (fall/spring) or Summer.
+- Subtract Total Aid from Estimated Cost of Attendance to determine the maximum private loan amount you are eligible to borrow for either the Academic Year (fall/spring) or Summer.
 If this amount is not enough to cover your expenses, you may want to consider applying for a Budget Increase.

-Example: In the graphic below the student has a Estimated Financial Aid Budget for Summer of $12,246 and Total Aid of $4,000 which means the maximum private loan amount they could borrow is $8,246.
+- Example: The student has a Estimated Cost of Attendance for the Academic Year of $23,868 and Total Aid of $10,895 which means the maximum private loan amount they could borrow is $12,973.

 FASTChoice (Private Student Loan Comparison Tool)